Green Drives

 Fleet managers can attend Green Drives for free!

 A MAX OF ONE free pass per fleet organization is available for a limited time only!
 Additional tickets may be purchased.
 Offer is available for commercial or government fleet managers or other fleet operations decision makers, such as directors, city managers, mayors or county officials.
-To receive a complimentary pass, send a request by March 31 at 5PM CT to Bethany at bethany@il-act.org with your name, title, organization, and contact information.
+To receive a complimentary pass to Bethany at bethany@il-act.org with your name, title, organization, and contact information.
 Upon approval, a special link will be sent to you to use to redeem your ticket.

 BECOME A MEMBER